 - “white men are bullsh**” (December 2014)

-In response to the violent race riots sparked by an August 2014 police shooting of a young black criminal in Ferguson, Missouri, Jeong directed obscenities at the police and asserted that “America is fu**ing racist.”
+In response to the violent race riots sparked by an August 2014 police shooting of a young black criminal named Michael Brown in Ferguson, Missouri, Jeong directed obscenities at the police and asserted that “America is fu**ing racist.”
 In many of her tweets during 2014-15, she used the hashtag “#CancelWhitePeople.”

 Jeong was equally candid about her low regard for men.
 In a series of tweets in 2014-15, for instance, she claimed that “all men” are “equally” and “innately” nothing more than “fountains of meaningless garbage” who “see every woman as an open landfill for their thoughts.”
 “Being a straight woman,” Jeong elaborated, “is like being attracted to garbage heaps made of radioactive arsenic.”

-In 2014-15, Jeong wrote forcefully in support of University of Virginia student Jackie Coakley, who in November 2014 told Rolling Stone magazine that she had been gang-raped by several white male students as part of a fraternity initiation rite.
+In 2014-15, Jeong wrote forcefully in support of University of Virginia student Jackie Coakley, who in November 2014 falsely told Rolling Stone magazine that she had been gang-raped by several white male students as part of a fraternity initiation rite.
 As Coakley’s story subsequently began to crumble under the weight of inconsistencies and obvious fabrications, Jeong doubled down in her defense of the young woman.
-“The more I see these ‘inconsistencies’ and ‘discrepancies’ touted as evidence of falsehood, the more convinced I am that Jackie is not lying,” Jeong wrote on Twitter.
-In a number of additional tweets, Jeong lamented what she characterized as American society’s reflexive impulse to disbelieve women who wish to go public with their accounts of pain and abuse:
+“The more I see these ‘inconsistencies’ and ‘discrepancies’ touted as evidence of falsehood, the more convinced I am that Jackie is not lying,” Jeong wrote on her blog.
+And in a number of tweets, Jeong lamented what she characterized as American society’s reflexive impulse to disbelieve women who wish to go public with their accounts of pain and abuse:

 - “If you’re a rape victim, you need an airtight affidavit to be believed.
 If you’ve been accused, you can knock a story over with a feather.”